Mercer Bears football: Notable former players

 The first secretary of the Vacation Bible School Department of Nashville's Baptist Sunday School Department (now Lifeway) was Homer Grice, a prominent Mercer player.
 Georgia Tech player and later Hall of Fame coach Bill Alexander called Grice "the meanest and toughest guy I ever ran across on a gridiron."

 Brothers Crook Smith and Phoney Smith were both stars for Mercer.

 Famous University of Georgia football coach Wally Butts, who led UGA to four Southeastern Conference titles and two National Championships, played end for Mercer from 1925 to 1928.

 Les Olsson, known around Mercer as "Swede," was the only Mercer player from the pre-World War II era to go pro, playing for the Washington Redskins from 1934 to 1938.
 He was part of the 1937 championship squad.

 Year-by-year results

 On August 31, 2013, Mercer played its first game since 1941 before an overflow crowd of 12,172 spectators.
 The Bears' opponent, Reinhardt University, also revived its football program, having last played in 1920.
 In a thrilling game that saw multiple lead changes, Josh Shutter helped Mercer clinch the victory with a 31-yard field goal with three seconds left in the game.
 Mercer won 40–37.

 Playoff appearances

 NCAA Division I-AA/FCS

-The Bears have appeared in the I-AA/FCS playoffs two times, with a combined record of 2–2.
+The Bears have appeared in the I-AA/FCS playoffs three times, with a combined record of 2–3.